Charles Walter De Vis: Life and career

-He was a founder member of the Royal Society of Queensland of which he served as president in 1888–1889, and founder member and first vice-president of the Royal Australasian Ornithologists Union.
+He was a founder member of the Royal Society of Queensland, serving as president from 1888 to 1889, and a founder member and first vice-president of the Royal Australasian Ornithologists Union.

 His principal work concerned the fossil birds of Queensland (Darling Downs) and southern Australia (Cooper Creek), but he also described a number of extant bird species.
 In fact, he was more successful at the latter, because due to insufficient knowledge of stratigraphy and evolution, he—like many ornithologists of his time—mistook subfossil remains of extant birds for the remains of extinct prehistoric species.

 Among species he described were the white-winged robin in 1890, and the frill-necked monarch in 1895.

 De Vis also worked in the scientific field of herpetology, and he described many new species of reptiles.

 De Vis is commemorated in the scientific name of an Australian venomous snake, Denisonia devisi.